jimhigson/oboe.js/writing/main/5_Implementation.md

 the rest.

-As an example, the pattern `!.$person..{height tShirtSize}` once compiled to a Javascript functional representation would roughly resemble this:
+As an example, the pattern `!.$person..{height tShirtSize}` once compiled would roughly resemble the Javascript functional representation
+below:

 ~~~~ {.javascript}
 statementExpr(             // wrapper, added when JSONPath is zero-length